 As one of the more well known and visited waterfalls in the Yorkshire Dales, Aysgarth Falls are well looked after and laid out for visitors.
 With specialised parking nearer the falls along with a National Park information centre and public toilets, it was easy to see it was a major attraction for the area.

-We found we started off going to the upper falls first which was a short walk from the main road which is where we walked down from the alternative car park.
+We found we started off going to the upper falls first, which was a short walk from the main road, where we walked down from the alternative car park.

 There were also other areas around on the pebble beach with trees creating shelter and shade from the sun.

-The walk to the middle and lower falls was much more interesting as it was encased in woodland and forest with easy to follow and clear paths to make it easy for anyone to walk on.
+Keep following the path through the car park, and you will see more signs pointing to the middle and lower falls.
+We found the walk to the middle and lower falls was much more interesting as it is surrounded by woodland and forest with easy to follow and clear paths to make it easy for anyone to walk on.

 We found an alternative route just off the main path to the side closer to the riverside to follow.
 We enjoyed the walk seeing flowers and wildlife along the way.

-On the route to the lower falls, you will see a signpost for a viewpoint over the middle falls.
-It is a set of 15 or so steps down towards a platform that overlooks the middle tier.
-One thing to look at when you walk back up is the railings and the carvings into the wood.
+When you walk back up, one thing to look at is the railings and the carvings into the wood.
 We found the small touches of carvings and use of wood in the woodland quite enchanting.

-As we got closer to the lower falls we noticed a set of steps going down towards the riverside, it was signposted as the “return path from riverside”, this was for people who wanted to walk along the riverside back up to the main path and would be the place to come out.
+As we got closer to the lower falls, we noticed a set of steps going down towards the riverside; it was signposted as the “return path from riverside”, this was for people who wanted to walk along the riverside back up to the main path and would be the place to come out.

-Carry on the main path going further down towards the lower falls, there is a gate and some steps down.
-If you are with children or are using a pushchair you may need to carry these.
+Carry on the main path going further down towards the lower falls; there is a gate and some steps down.
+If you are with children or are using a pushchair, you may need to carry these.